zilexa/Homeserver/maintenance-tasks/README.md

 This cron means:
 - Backups run 5.30 AM every day.
 Monthly runs every first Sunday of the month at 5.50AM.
 FileRun notifications are sent every 5min.
 - The Monthly will check if `btrbk` or `Nightly` are still running. if so, it will pause until they are finished.
+- You might need to change `zo` to your language 2-letter short for Sunday.
+Run this command to see what your system uses for today: `date +%a`
 - Feel free to change the schedules.
-[This calculator](https://crontab.guru/) will help you, additionally check how to use [run-if-today](https://github.com/xr09/cron-last-sunday/blob/master/run-if-today).
+[This calculator](https://crontab.guru/) will help you, additionally check how to use [run-if-today](https://github.com/xr09/cron-last-sunday).

 &nbsp;